Snorkelling 101: A first-timers guide

 Before you head out to explore this majestic wonderland, do yourself a favour.
 Invest in a fish identification guide.
 They’re cheap, waterproof and children love looking at them.

 You’ll know exactly what to look for, can help other first-timers, and you won’t arrive back to the pontoon shouting, “did you see that blue fish with the yellow tail?” or “what was the fish that looked like a unicorn?”… and yes it’s a Unicorn Fish!

-2. Be aware of the tides
+2. Be aware of the tides and currents

 3. Wear the correct equipment and make sure it fits

 Make sure your wetsuit is the right size – Too small and it’ll squeeze all your bits until they hurt, too big and it’ll let so much water and air in, you’ll float around like a beach ball.
 A wetsuit is designed to trap a layer of water between you and the suit.
 This heats up, insulating you from the colder water outside.